pharaohmak/social-proof/README.md

 # Frontend Mentor | Social Proof Section

-This project is a solution to the [Frontend Mentor Social Proof Section challenge](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
-It is built using HTML and CSS.
+This project is a solution to the Frontend Mentor Social Proof Section challenge.
+The aim was to create a visually appealing and responsive social proof section using HTML and CSS.
+The section includes a header, user ratings, and customer reviews, providing a comprehensive overview of user satisfaction with the products and services.

+## The design features

+- A main header highlighting the high number of satisfied users.
+- Three rating sections, each with five-star ratings from different sources.
+- Three customer review cards, each with a profile picture, name, verification status, and a testimonial.

+The project utilizes semantic HTML5 for structure and CSS for styling, including Flexbox for layout.
+Google Fonts were used for typography, ensuring a clean and modern look.
+This project serves as a practical example of creating a user-focused testimonial section, showcasing design skills and attention to detail.

 ## Table of Contents